MicrosoftDocs/cpp-docs/docs/linux/cmake-linux-project.md

 - gdb
 - rsync
 - zip
-- ninja-build if you are using Visual Studio 2019 or above
+- ninja-build if you're using Visual Studio 2019 or above
 ::: moniker-end

 ::: moniker range="vs-2017"